 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; these materials weigh significantly more than asphalt per square.
-For heavy tear-offs, we route a reinforced 30-yard bin with a heavier floor plate and ribbed sides: we cap the fill volume well below the visual rim to manage axle weight.
-We use a lowboy for transport.
-Reach out to our team if you need our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin.
+For these jobs, we route a reinforced 30-yard container equipped with a heavier floor plate and ribbed sides to handle the density.
+We cap the fill volume well below the visual rim; this ensures our lowboy stays within legal axle weight limits.
+We also provide our general construction debris service for mixed loads; simply call (682) 327-1699 to discuss your specific needs.

 Same-day Pickup for Fast Roof Project Turnover